Marentxs/rock-paper-scissors/README.md

 # rock-paper-scissors

-A simple project demonstrating basic JavaScript functions that runs entirely on the console.
+A simple project demonstrating basic JavaScript functions and DOM manipulation, the game is played with buttons.
 Includes examples of string manipulation, and basic logic for learning and practice purposes.
 Project is from TheOdinProject curriculum.